 - Selecting tree saplings

 Planting theme: Species collected from FRIM forest for trial planting and conservation purposes or ornamental and shade tree species.
-The selection of species is subject to availability of stock in the nursery.
+The selection of species is subject to availability of stock in the nursery as well as suitability to the planting site.

 Planting activity: Site preparation and planting tools will be provided by FRIM.
 Participants are encouraged to be actively involved.
 Participants may also delegate the tree planting task to FRIM staff if the site is found to be inaccessible (too steep, too muddy or too remote).
 Photographic evidence will be provided upon completion of the tree planting exercise.

-Participants: The number of people taking part in tree planting is set at a ratio of 1:3, meaning a maximum number of three (3) people for planting of one (1) tree.
+Participants: The number of people taking part in tree planting is set at a ratio of 1:1, meaning one (1) person will plant one (1) tree.
 This is to ensure the site will not be too congested and the soil compacted.

 Plant Database: Planted trees will be mapped and the information will be kept in our database.
 Records of all trees planted have been kept since 1926 and these trees belong to FRIM.